nelsons502/startup/README.md

 - A programming related inspirational quote.
 The page will have a refresh button to get a new quote.
 This will be an API call.

 - A page where approved projects from fellow students are posted and available for each student to check-out.
 This will build a sense of community as students are able to see the work their peers are completing.
+Students will be able to download the code from these projects, as well as "like" the post.

 - A login screen.